 - RULER MARKS: Apply the vinyl ruler mark stencil to the painted and stained board.
 Line the ruler marks up along the one side of the board.
 I recommend spacing it 1cm or so away from the edge of the board.
 This not only looks a lot better, but also ensures that if your board isn’t perfectly straight you can still keep your ‘tick marks’ straight.

 - PLEASE MAKE SURE THE PAINT AND STAIN IS 100% DRY BEFORE APPLYING THE STENCIL.
 I actually recommend ‘prepping’ the board with your paint and stain before hand so it dries and cures fully WHILE your waiting for your stencil to arrive if you are ordering one.
 Just for peace of mind.

 - PAINTING YOUR STENCIL: once the stencil is on and smoothed down completely you can start to apply the paint.
-You will first sponge on the BASE color that you applied to your board.
+You will first sponge on a THIN layer of the BASE color that you applied to your board.

 - For myself this was the white paint.
 You do this to ensure that any ‘bleeding’ that may seep out under the stencil onto the wood is in your ‘background color’ to make it less noticeable.
 That way you will be left with perfect stencil marks in your accent color.

-- If you only stained the board – this is when you would apply some Modge Podge on the stencil marks to seal before applying the ruler mark line color you want to end up with.
+- If you only stained the board – this is when you would apply a really thin coat of the paint color that is similar to the stain you chose.